SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 ⟮auxiliary verb⟯ =short=> ⟮auxiliary⟯.
 »⟮A modal verb⟯« is ⟮＿an auxiliary verbs＿⟯ encoding ⟮＿modality＿⟯.

-### lexical
+### lexemic

-»⟮Lexical verbs⟯« are ⟮verbs⟯ that are ⟮＿content words＿⟯.
+»⟮lexemic verbs⟯« are ⟮verbs⟯ that are ⟮＿content words＿⟯.

 ## proforms